About the Project

 Located on the first floor, the Breast Health Center will offer patients a single access point to screening and diagnostic services.

-The Women and Children’s Center will expand VMC’s renowned physical rehabilitation program with new indoor and outdoor pediatric therapy facilities.
+The Women and Children’s Center will expand SCVMC’s renowned physical rehabilitation program with new indoor and outdoor pediatric therapy facilities.

 What building improvements are needed?